leomancini/projects-site-generator/README.md

 * Contains project metadata, text content, and media
 * Separate git repo that is ignored by the parent site/ git repo
 * Should only be pushed to leomancini.net

+### To push changes to GitHub & leomancini.net, run ./push from top level directory